Get

 8. Inflammatory Bowel Disease (IBD)

-It’s possible for Portuguese Water Dogs to suffer from IBD.
+Portuguese Water Dogs may also be more susceptible to IBD.
 This condition occurs as a reaction to chronic irritation of the GI tract, leading to inflammation.
 Most dogs suffering from IBD have a history of diarrhea and vomiting and may generally have a poor appetite.

 Common clinical signs of this disease in dogs include: